ruomengh/tdx-amber-idc-preview/README.md

    notepad %USERPROFILE%\.ssh\id_rsa.pub
    ```

-    _Note: The public key must be in your profile before starting an instance.
+    _Note: The public key must be in your Intel® Developer Cloud profile before starting an instance.
 The instance will need to be relaunched if the public key was updated after a virtual machine is launched._

 5. Copy the entire content of the file id_rsa.pub
 6. Click Profile Icon from the top blue navigation bar and click Profile.
 You must login to [Intel® Developer Cloud Management Console](https://scheduler.cloud.intel.com/) to see Profile Icon.